-Brother Gill and then-Elder Russell M. Nelson on a visit to Pakistan.
+Brother Gill, then-Elder Russell M. Nelson, and Elder John K. Carmack on a visit to Pakistan.

 This didn’t stop Gill from sharing the gospel.
 He was the first missionary from Pakistan to serve outside of his native country and was the only one to serve a mission from the first 25 converts who were baptized in 1991.
 Gill served his mission in the England Birmingham Mission from 1993 to 1995.

 Then-Elder Gill and Elder Jeffrey R. Holland when Razzaq was serving his mission in Birmingham, England.